Equipment¶

 - Mourne Lowlands canal engineer assets refurbishment

 The Continuation War has compressed some of these timelines.
-The eastern-frontier mechanized modernisation and the coastal SAM expansion have been accelerated; the service-rifle replacement and the canal engineer refurbishment have slipped.
+The Eastern Frontier mechanized refresh and the coastal SAM expansion have been accelerated; the canal engineer refurbishment has slipped.

 Notes¶